mlswg/mls-protocol/draft-ietf-mls-protocol.md

 shared key derived from the ratcheting trees: if all members of the group are honest, then the shared group key is only known to the group members.
-By using AEAD or appropriate MAC with this shared key, we can guarantee that a participant in the group (who knows the shared secret key) has sent a message.
+By using AEAD or appropriate MAC with this shared key, we can guarantee that a member in the group (who knows the shared secret key) has sent a message.

 The second form considers authentication with respect to the sender,